 If you’ve been following along on my rare disease & chronic pain patient journey, you may recognize Max.
 He’s a 3″ high stuffed bunny, with long floppy ears.
-And an orange carrot.
+And an orange carrot-snack.

 Max comes with me when I go for bike rides, something many doctors thought I’d never do again after being diagnosed with Complex Regional Pain Syndrome (CRPS; some people still use its old name; Reflex Sympathetic Dystrophy or RSD).

 Now you’re probably asking why a grown woman would bring a stuffed animal on a bike ride, right?
 Well, orange is is the colour for CRPS.
 So I use Max’s orange carrot to raise awareness of this rare disease.
 How?

 Whenever I stop to take a photo of Max, at a park or other public area, someone usually asks what I’m doing.
 So I explain that his carrot is the colour of a rare disease… and then the person will usually ask about the disease.
 He’s my little conversation starter, to raise rare disease awareness!

 And, as of May 27th of this year, Max is also collecting pocket change donations for a Pain Management Unit (PMU) at a local university hospital.
 Here in Canada, our hospitals aren’t for-profit, so most have charitable foundations.

 And we Canadians have something else our American neighbours don’t have – pocket change that includes $1 and $2 coins!
 A lot of folks dislike having those heavy coins in their pockets or purses, so Max offers to collect it – to a “Max”-imum of $5 – for charity ‘-)

 This all started because I’d decided to collect all our pocket change at home, and donate it.
 Then a few friends read about my idea in one of my blog posts – and decided to add their coins, too.
 And they mentioned it to a few others…